How Much Benadryl Makes You Hallucinate? | Unraveling Mysteries

 Early red flags

-Visual snow, hearing faint voices, or believing shadows are moving often surface 30–90 minutes after a large diphenhydramine dose.
-If these are joined by dry, hot skin or a racing heart, you’re past simple drowsiness and into the danger zone.
+Visual distortions, hearing things that aren’t there, or believing shadows are moving can appear as toxicity develops after a large diphenhydramine dose.
+If these are joined by hot dry skin, agitation, a racing heart, severe confusion, or trouble staying oriented, the situation may be progressing beyond simple drowsiness into anticholinergic poisoning.

 First-aid priorities